Rishie123/Solar_Orbiter_Anomalies/Readme.md

 1. **Open the Python_Scripts folder.**
 - Here, you will find a file called `Run_Ml_Models.py`.
-- Running this in the terminal will detect all the anomalies within the dataset using the Isolation Forest model.
+- Running this in the terminal from the `Python_Scripts` will detect all the anomalies within the dataset using the Isolation Forest model.
+- The output will be stored as `Solar_Orbiter_With_Anomalies.csv` in the `Data` folder

 2. **The Isolation Forest algorithm** is an unsupervised learning algorithm for anomaly detection that works by:
 - Randomly selecting a feature and a split value between the maximum and minimum values of that feature.